Nespresso machines can feel pretty complicated to handle when you first purchase one.

 Emptying the capsule container on a Nespresso is super simple.

-There will be a release button on the top of the machine that will allow you to remove the container, dump it, and replace it.
+There will be a release button at the top of the machine that allows you to remove the container, dump its contents, and replace it.

 The actual location of the button varies from machine to machine.
-Most Nespresso machines have it located on the top of the machine, but in some, it may be located on the side or even on the back.
+Most Nespresso machines have it on the top, but some may have it on the side or even on the back.

 Once the machine has been dumped, look again at the light.
 If it's still blinking the same pattern, it's indicative that the machine needs to be descaled.